gameflorist/dunedynasty/README.md

 - __Extend light vehicle sight range:__
   Increases fog uncover radius of trikes and quads from 2 to 4 tiles.

+- __Extend spice sensor range:__
+  This enhancement extends the spice sensor ranges in these cases:
+  - Harvesters searching for spice (from about 3-4 to 64)
+  - Carryalls searching for spice (from 20 to 64)
+  The extended search will only work for unveiled tiles visible to the house.

 - __True game speed adjustment:__
   _Dune II_'s game speed implementation doesn't affect scripts and other things.
 This enhancement takes care of that.
 It also fixes a bug with the range of the sonic tank.